gbawuah/Tableau/README.md

 # Tableau
-This repository holds sample Tableau dashboard projects that I have executed.
+### This dashboard calculates the average athletic cost per student